2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 https://github.com/wuyushuwys/ToR_SSM

-🚀:LATIM: Measuring Latent Token-to-Token Interactions in Mamba Models
+⭐:LATIM: Measuring Latent Token-to-Token Interactions in Mamba Models

 https://github.com/deep-spin/latim

+They propose a method for understanding Mamba process on token-level.
+They calculate "Token-to-Token Importance" from an attention decomposition perspective intrigued by similar works in Transformer.
+The experiment is conducted in field of language models.

 ### Structual Pruning
 :rocket:Mamba-Shedder